 Photo: Yellowstone National Park Lodges

 It has been called the world’s largest log cabin.
-While we can’t confirm that distinction, we think it’s safe to say it’s the coolest.
+While we can’t confirm that distinction, it is indeed magnificent!
 When you visit, it’s hard not to feel like a kid in your own giant, fantasy treehouse.
+Learn more

 Grizzlies